 Marry Harry?
 Sounds like a dream: all the perks of royalty without the pressure of becoming an actual monarch one day.
-In reality, Meghan Markle is about to get a rude awakening.
-Becoming a Duchess (which she probably will be after the wedding) isn't all designer dresses and diamond tiaras.
-There are a ton of royal rules to follow, and if she doesn't, she could find herself out in the cold like Fergie.
+But in reality, Meghan Markle is about to get a rude awakening.
+Becoming a duchess (which she probably will be after the wedding) isn't all designer dresses and diamond tiaras.
+There are a ton of royal family rules to follow, and if she doesn't, she could find herself out in the cold like Fergie.
 Here are just a few.

 Markle revealed this rule herself during her first public appearance with Harry after their engagement was announced.
 It may not be entirely accurate, as other royals — including the queen — have been snapped in selfies during public appearances before, but it certainly makes sense to want to curtail the practice.
 If they did it for one person, they'd have to do it for everyone.
 They also don't sign autographs for the same reason.